paranext/paranext-core/lib/platform-bible-react/README.md

 #### Setting up

-To set up the dev environment to build, you must run the following:
+To set up the dev environment to build, you must run the following from `paranext-core`:

 ```bash
 npm i